 Many professional membership organisations also offer training courses, yet statistics show that only 16% of participants in training courses transfer their learning in a way that improves performance.

-However, this transfer rate can significantly be improved by re-inforcing the training with mentor support.
+However, this transfer rate can significantly be improved by reinforcing the training with mentor support, which can also help overall to reduce training costs.
 These are a few ways this can happen:

 Focus